creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-10-26-thislookslikethat.md

 The CrsEnt term is a standard cross-entropy loss.
 The Clst term is a cluster loss that forces each training image to have a latent  patch close to at least one prototype of its class.
-The Sep term is a separation cost that encourages every latent path of an image to be projected far away from the prototypes not associated to its class.
+The Sep term is a separation cost that encourages every latent path of an image to be projected far away from the prototypes not associated with its class.

-**2) Projection of prototypes** This stage takes the learned prototypes and associates them to a real latent patch that corresponds to a real training example.
-Each prototype $$\mathbf{p}_j$$ associated to class $$k$$ is pushed to the nearest latent training patch from the same class.
+**2) Projection of prototypes** This stage takes the learned prototypes and associates them with a real latent patch that corresponds to a real training example.
+Each prototype $$\mathbf{p}_j$$ associated with class $$k$$ is pushed to the nearest latent training patch from the same class.

 ![](/collections/images/thislookslikethat/push.jpg)